DERBersk/batteryapi/documentation/kpi/optimalOrder.md

    - Current prices for all materials from all suppliers, with details about the cost and validity period.
    - Relationships between materials and suppliers, including lead times for each supplier-material pair.
    - Forecasted weekly demand for each material fetched from the `MaterialDemandCalculation`.
+   - Upcoming Orders either input manually or through the WMS or ERP Connection Setup